rey/sassy-rey/README.markdown

 ```
 .box
-  // make the background `red` with an opacity of 0.5!
+  // Make the background `red` with an opacity of 0.5!
 Cheers!
   background-color: opaque(red, 0.5)
 ```